-Business Process improvement is a continual process which aims at attaining efficiency through continual improvement by reiterating the processes.
+Business Process improvement is a continual process that aims at attaining efficiency through continual improvement by reiterating the processes.
 BPI is the way you improve current as-is state, where you have problems and issues (look for failure demands, wastes and eliminate them) – so you got to your to-be state.

 What is Business Process Reengineering (BPR)?

-Business process re-engineering or BPR is a technique of change management to clean-up the fat layers by introducing radical changes in operational strategy which should in turn result in competitive advantages.
+Business process re-engineering or BPR is a technique of change management to clean-up the fat layers by introducing radical changes in operational strategy which should, in turn, result in competitive advantages.
 It is typically driven by rapid growth (the need for scalability), mergers and acquisitions (integration of operations), pre/post IPO (transformation to an operating company) or restructuring to improve organizational effectiveness and operational efficiency.

 BPI vs BPR

 Both BPR and BPI essentially aim to improve the system.
 Business process reengineering involves completely changing the process for an overall different result, which is the opposite of incremental business process improvement.
 BPR aims at changing the way a process works while BPI is tweaking an existing process to optimize it.
 But the difference is in the depth of change.